Updated August 3, 2023

 Or if you’re eager to start filling some open positions ASAP, jump over to the Insight Global hiring page, and we’ll help you add team members right away.

 What is Attrition Rate?

+Good employees leaving your business – especially if you can’t easily replace them – reduces the strength or effectiveness of your company.
 The higher the attrition rate (or percentage), the more difficult it will be to keep up with business goals and objectives.

 Attrition vs. Retention

 As we know, there’s a difference between attrition and retention.
 Although the two sound very similar, they’re entirely different concepts that require very different approaches to measure, understand, and improve.